kejdajar/JasperSite/README.md

 ### Running compiled version locally
-If you want to run already compilled ready-to-deploy JasperSite (downloaded from the Releases section), you can navigate to the root folder and run `dotnet JasperSite.dll` via CMD (make sure you have .NET Core 2.1 SDK installed).
+If you want to run already compiled ready-to-deploy JasperSite (downloaded from the Releases section), you can navigate to the root folder and run `dotnet JasperSite.dll` via CMD (make sure you have .NET Core 2.1 SDK installed).

 ## History